 Sunday’s 11-race “Stars of Tomorrow” program

-The 1 1/16-mile Street Sense for 2-year-olds will share Sunday’s spotlight with the $98,000-added Rags to Riches for 2-year-old fillies.
-The 11-race “Stars of Tomorrow” program will feature all juvenile races and has a first post of 1 p.m. (all times Eastern).
-The Street Sense and Rags to Riches will be run for the first time at 1 1/16 miles after previously run at one mile for the last seven editions.
-The Street Sense will go as Race 8 and Rags to Riches as Race 10 at 4:36 p.m. and 5:36 p.m., respectively.
+The 1 1/16-mile Rags to Riches will share Sunday’s spotlight with the $98,000-added Street Sense for 2-year-olds.
+The 11-race “Stars of Tomorrow I” program will feature all juvenile races and has a first post of 1 p.m. (all times Eastern).
+The Rags to Riches and Street Sense will be run for the first time at 1 1/16 miles after previously run at one mile for the last seven editions.
+The Rags to Riches is carded as Race 10 (5:36 p.m.) while the Street Sense will go as Race 8 (4:36 p.m.).

-The Street Sense annually serves as a stepping-stone to the $200,000 Jockey Club (GII), run on Nov.
+Named after the 2007 Kentucky Oaks winner, the Rags to Riches annually serves as a prep to the $200,000 Golden Rod (GII), run on Nov.
 28 at Churchill Downs.

 Churchill Downs Entries for Sunday, October 25

 Photo: Coach wins Allowance at Indiana Grand.
 Credit: Coady